Morgan-Sell/Bias-CA-IMR/README.md

-# California's Independent Medical of Review
+# Impartiality Assessment of California's Independent Medical Reviews
 ### *Are arbitrators persuaded by elements other than the facts?*

 ![Healthcare](https://github.com/Morgan-Sell/CA-Indepedent-Medical-Review/blob/individual/images/Healthcare_workforce.jpg)